-- 50. The Environment Agency provides advice on how to ensure the prevention of water pollution.
-A condition will be added to seek satisfactory information on the proposed septic tank and an informative will be added pointing out that it is a criminal offence to pollute the water environment. - 51.
-The requested informatives from the Environment Agency regarding stable waste can be duly added. - 52.
+- 53. The Environment Agency provides advice on how to ensure the prevention of water pollution.
+A condition will be added to seek satisfactory information on the proposed septic tank and an informative will be added pointing out that it is a criminal offence to pollute the water environment. - 54.
 The condition relating to oil storage tank is not considered reasonable, as the proposal is not referring to an oil tank.
 In addition the proposal will not lead to any significant addition of surface water drainage over the existing situation.